Anwealso/ReLOaD/README.md

 ## TODO

-DQN Train Script
+Train Script
-- Add verbose tags to all print outs
 - Make train script into a trainer wrapper class

+Extra
-- [WIP] Train a basic TF-Agents PPO agent (or any agent really) on the simplesim env
+- [DONE] Train a basic TF-Agents DQN agent (or any agent really) on the simplesim env
-- Save screenshots of the completed environment every couple of episodes
+- Save screenshots of the completed path every couple of episodes
 - Add some walls as obstructions

 Factors to include in detection function